Dallas Child Support Modification Attorney

 Usually, petitions to modify support orders have to be based on some change to the underlying factors that the judge used to set the initial support order.
 That means that if the child support was wrong at the beginning, and nothing has changed since then, you might not be able to file for modification.
 However, if there was a clear error made, you might be able to appeal the child support order or find some sort of qualifying change that allows you to file for modification.

 Having a lawyer in your corner during a child support case is often incredibly important in helping you protect your finances and making sure your children get enough money to live happy, healthy lives.
 If there are changes to your finances and you need help modifying a support order, contact The Queenan Law Firm’s Dallas child support modification lawyers today.
-We offer free legal consultations to help you understand whether you have a case and how we can help.
-For your free case consultation, call us today at (817) 476-1797.
+We offer legal consultations to help you understand whether you have a case and how we can help.
+For your case consultation, call us today at (817) 476-1797.